lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 *Only Supported on Windows Operating Systems*

-1. Place `D2SpaceModifier.exe` (the one with the SPACE icon) inside of the "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup" folder.
+1. Place `D2SpaceModifier.exe` inside of the "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup" folder.
 You can use the `.ahk` inside the "Source code" folder instead if you have [AutoHotKey](https://autohotkey.com/) installed.

 2. Place the `autoexec.cfg` inside of "Steam\steamapps\common\dota 2 beta\game\dota\cfg" and overwrite if necessary.